Ofgeha-Gelana/MettaLogic/Readme.md

 - Attend 10 hours/week or 40 hours/month
 - Update your resume weekly

 If all requirements are met, the intern becomes a staff member.
-Otherwise, they become a professional coffee taster (just kidding!).
+Otherwise, they become Rejected .

 ## How It Works
 The project uses backward chaining in MeTTa to determine if the intern qualifies.
 It checks the knowledge base (facts) and applies rules to derive the conclusion.